 Students may not bring items of value to school.
-Items such as jewelry, electronic equipment and large amounts of money need to remain at home.
+Items such as jewelry, electronic equipment and large amounts of money are needed to remain at home.
 The school cannot be responsible for their safekeeping and will not be liable for loss or damage to personal valuables.
-Students should not bring any personal items to school that would cause them to be upset if it should be lost or broken.
+Students should not bring any personal items to school that would cause them to be upset if they should be lost or broken.
 If valuable items are needed for a special event, the parents/guardians can make arrangements to deliver and return the items to and from school.
-Please make certain that you place your youngster's name on all of his/her personal property, such as outdoor garments and lunch boxes.
-This will assist us greatly in returning misplaced items.
+Please make certain that you place your youngster's name on all his/her personal property, such as outdoor garments and lunch boxes.
+This will assist us in returning misplaced items.

-Preparedness For Toxic And Asbestos Hazards
+Preparedness for Toxic and Asbestos Hazards